...how some made their way to Beaufort.

 Roger's sons John (1688–1734) and Francis patented a "plantation" on the west side of North River in 1708.
 John Shackelford served in the local militia from 1712 to 1743.
 In 1713 he and Enoch Ward purchased 7000 acres referred to as the “Sea Banks.”
 Shackelford’s western part later became known as Shackelford Banks.
 It is believed the Shackelford ancestors lived in a small town near London, England, known until 1620 as “Shackelford Village.”

-Piver: Peter Piver circa 1690-1758 arrived in the area about 1708, perhaps on the west side of North River.
+Piver: Though not documented, Peter Piver circa 1690-1758 may have been the first Piver to come to the Core Sound area.
 Over the generations, he, son Peter and grandson Peter acquired various plots of land including acreage west of what is now Moore Street.
-Peter Piver, Jr., born in 1717, served under the command of Colonel Thomas Lovick during the 1747 Spanish attacks.
+Peter Piver, Jr. (1717-1795) served under the command of Colonel Thomas Lovick during the 1747 Spanish attacks.
 Peter III was born about 1740.
 In 1795, Carteret County court minutes note that Peter Piver and wife Lydia sold half of Piver’s Island (seven acres) to Elijah Bell.
 Peter Piver and his descendants built many houses in Beaufort.

 Paquinet: The 1790 US Census shows Ann, James, Isaiah and John Paquinet in Carteret County.
 The 1772 Will of Michael Paquinet left his sons James, John and Isaiah his plantation, 100 acres on Cane Creek and 200 acres on Broad Creek.
 Third generation names were Belcher Fuller and Mary Severn—both Huguenot descendants through Michael Paquinet, born in Paris in 1690.
 The Paquinet House circa 1769 is on Front Street.
 Rebecca Paquinet married John Mades, 16 Jun 1803.
 Betsey Paquinet married Francis Dennis, 18 Jan 1804.
 Elizabeth Paquinet married Jesse Piver, 19 June 1817.